Monastery of Saint Anthony: The monks

 Coptic leaders, the patriarch, the metropolitans, and the bishops have always been recruited from among the desert monks.
 In the 1960s, Anba Shenudah initiated the Sunday School movement, which encouraged educated young men to forsake worldly pleasures and instead join their desert fathers.
 Since the movement began, the total number of monks had more than tripled within the first 25 years, and many of these young ascetics have also been promoted to the episcopacy.
 At the Monastery of Saint Anthony the number of monks increased from 24 in 1960 to 69 in 1986.
 By 2010 about 120 monks and priests lived in the community.

-In the past, the overwhelming majority of the monks in residence were 50 years of age or older, and through the tradition of the other desert fathers, their piety was linked to a quality of anti-intellectualism.
+In the past, the overwhelming majority of the monks in residence were 50 years of age or older, and through the tradition of the other desert fathers, they often (but not always, e.g. Saint Arsenius) came from simple backgrounds.
 St. Macarius the Great was a camel herder; St. Macarius of Alexandria was a small shopkeeper; St. Apollo was a goat herder, and St. Paphnutius and St. Pambo were illiterate.
 This trend has reversed since the revival of monasticism in Egypt in the 1960s.
 Today, monks are well-educated young men with extensive academic and professional backgrounds in the scientific fields such as engineering, medicine, pharmacy, and architecture.